 I used to buy herbs in those little plastic containers in the produce section of the grocery store.
 However, I realized that buying a small mint or basil plant cost the same amount AND I had the opportunity to regrow those herbs to last longer.
 Trader Joe's has plants right when you walk in the door, or you could check out a local nursery.
 Next time you buy seeds for your garden, toss in a few herb seed packets and see what you can grow!

-If you struggle eating fruits and veggies, then I encourage you to try seasoning them.
-Season them in a variety of ways until you find a combo you love.
+If you struggle eating fruits and veggies, then I encourage you to try seasoning them with herbs.
+It can change your life when your tastebuds get the flavor explosion... no joke.

 Fresh herbs are also loaded with nutrients.
 Studies show sage helps improve memory + brain function.
 Peppermint can ease pain from IBS symptoms.
 Rosemary is used as a decongestant for those suffering from allergies.